 Here is a definition.

-The most fertile ground for the archaeological imagination is the heritage industry – businesses, media networks, government ministries of culture and non-government organizations, communities and interest groups that share the somewhat overwhelming concern with what we have inherited from the past.
+A fertile ground for the archaeological imagination is the heritage industry – businesses, media networks, government ministries of culture and non-government organizations, communities and interest groups that share the somewhat overwhelming concern with what we have inherited from the past.
 This vast and sprawling industry is everywhere now – taking in Disneyland, city planning, tourism, the latest car from General Motors that reminds you of the great days of American motoring in the 50s and 60s.

 The archaeological imagination is rooted in a sensibility, a pervasive set of attitudes towards traces and remains, towards memory, time, the very fabric of history.
 The focus of this sensibility and constitutive imagination is the persistence of the past, the articulation of remains of the past with the present, re-collecting, as a memory practice, bringing what is left of the past before the present, making it live again.